TIME-Varying Nanophotonics for New Regimes of QED LIGHT-Matter Interactions

 Conclusion

 TIMELIGHT will open the door to time-varying nanophotonics as a new paradigm for tailoring light-matter interactions at room temperature with non-Hermitian and non-reciprocal effects.
-This will shed light on the understanding of fundamental QED processes and ultimately be of interest to quantum photonic technologies.
+This will enhance the understanding of fundamental QED processes and ultimately be of interest to quantum photonic technologies.

 Financiële details & Tijdlijn